AlekseyDesign/Sudoku/README.md

+# Sudoku performed on C
-# Sudoku made in accordance with rules of French School 42
+Made in accordance with rules of French School 42